 He has dedicated his life to public service, supporting free enterprise solutions, ensuring all children in Georgia have access to a personalized educational environment suited for their individual talents and needs, and improving health and wellness for our youth.

 In October of last year, Casey published his first book, Education Unleashed, to outline his vision for a public education system that will develop the strongest workforce in the world.
 In addition to celebrating achievements realized under his leadership, Education Unleashed charts a bold path forward for Georgia’s future.
 Notwithstanding his many accomplishments in private and public life, Casey is most proud to be a husband, father and grandfather.

 Senator Mike Wilson

 State Senator Mike Wilson was first elected to serve in the Senate in 2010.
 His district includes Warren County, the cities of Bowling Green, Alvaton, Oakland, Woodburn, Smiths Grove, and Rockfield.
-Senator Wilson serves as chair of the Senate Education Committee.
-Co-chair of the Education Assessment and Accountability Review Subcommittee (EAARS).
-He also serves on the Economic Development, Tourism, and Labor, Transportation, and the Veterans, Military Affairs, & Public Protection Committees.
+Senator Wilson served as the former chair of the Senate Education Committee before his appointment to Majority Whip.

 Senator Wilson is a graduate of California State University and has an Associates of Arts from Fullerton College.
 In December of 1972 He joined the United States Marine Corps serving his country for 8 ½ years.
 He is currently the Director of Sales & Marketing at Davert USA Inc. which is a metal fabricator providing metal manufactured tooling and specialty items to the manufacturing industry and specifically automotive assembly plants like GM, Honda, Nissan, Toyota, Kia, BMW, and many more.